alan-turing-institute/clean-air-infrastructure/README.md

 ## Login to Travis CLI

-Login to travis with your github credentials, making sure you are in the Clean Air repository (travis automatically detects your repository):
+Login to Travis with your github credentials, making sure you are in the Clean Air repository (Travis automatically detects your repository):

 ```bash
 travis login --pro